Favorite Places: Nervous Nellie’s on Deer Isle

 Even on foggy, damp day (and Lord knows we’ve had enough of those this summer), Nervous Nellie’s Jams & Jellies is a treasure.

-Located off the Sunshine Road in Deer Isle, it’s a combination tea room, jam kitchen, folk art gallery and fantasy land for kids of all ages.
+Located off the Sunshine Road in Deer Isle, it’s a combination jam kitchen, folk art gallery, gift shop, and fantasy land for kids of all ages.
 This is one of those off-the-beaten-path Maine treasures that make travel fun.
 Every time I visit here, I find something new.

-Peter Beerits is the sculptor, creating critters of all types from found objects.
-The funky dogs welcoming folks to the property, crafted from old mailboxes, wood, and other dump finds, give new meaning to the term junkyard dog.
+Peter Beerits is the sculptor who creates critters of all types from found objects.
+The funky dogs welcoming folks to the property, crafted from old mailboxes, wood, and other dump finds, give new meaning to the term “junkyard dog.”
 Dragons, bears, knights in shining armor, even a castle, can be found in the woods behind the tea room.
 More characters—a bear, fox, people—litter the fields.
 Others peer out of windows or hide in the property’s nooks and crannies.
 Many of the whimsical characters Beerits constructs are drawn from his Nervous Nellie’s stories.
 He’s finished the fifth episode.

 Beerits even has brought historical buildings to the property, including Johnson’s Market and the former Hardy’s store, bringing both back to fantasy life and populating them with characters.
 It has elements of a living history museum, preserving icons of island life right down to the pickled eggs on the store’s counter.